Purchasing power parity: Issues

 In addition to methodological issues presented by the selection of a basket of goods, PPP estimates can also vary based on the statistical capacity of participating countries.
 The International Comparison Program (ICP), which PPP estimates are based on, require the disaggregation of national accounts into production, expenditure or (in some cases) income, and not all participating countries routinely disaggregate their data into such categories.

 Some aspects of PPP comparison are theoretically impossible or unclear.
 For example, there is no basis for comparison between the Ethiopian labourer who lives on teff with the Thai labourer who lives on rice, because teff is not commercially available in Thailand and rice is not in Ethiopia, so the price of rice in Ethiopia or teff in Thailand cannot be determined.
 As a general rule, the more similar the price structure between countries, the more valid the PPP comparison.

 PPP levels will also vary based on the formula used to calculate price matrices.
 Possible formulas include GEKS-Fisher, Geary-Khamis, IDB, and the superlative method.
 Each has advantages and disadvantages.

 Linking regions presents another methodological difficulty.
 In the 2005 ICP round, regions were compared by using a list of some 1,000 identical items for which a price could be found for 18 countries, selected so that at least two countries would be in each region.
 While this was superior to earlier "bridging" methods, which do not fully take into account differing quality between goods, it may serve to overstate the PPP basis of poorer countries, because the price indexing on which PPP is based will assign to poorer countries the greater weight of goods consumed in greater shares in richer countries.

-There are a number of reasons that different measures do not perfectly reflect standard of living.
-In 2011, interviewed by the Financial Times, a spokesperson for the IMF declared:

-The IMF considers that GDP in purchase-power-parity (PPP) terms is not the most appropriate measure for comparing the relative size of countries to the global economy, because PPP price levels are influenced by nontraded services, which are more relevant domestically than globally.
-The IMF believes that GDP at market rates is a more relevant comparison.

-— International Monetary Fund spokesperson, Webber, Jude (2011).
-China's rise, America's demise.
-Financial Times.